Elie Dolgin, PHD, Science Journalist

 Elie Dolgin, PhD, is a freelance science journalist who specializes in biomedical research and drug discovery.

-Elie Dolgin is a highly accomplished science journalist based in Massachusetts.
+Elie Dolgin is a science journalist who splits his time between rural Vermont and urban Massachusetts.
 He holds a bachelor's degree in biology from McGill University and a PhD in evolutionary genetics from the University of Edinburgh.
 A former news editor at STAT, Nature Medicine and The Scientist, Elie has also written for publications including the New York Times, Newsweek and Science magazine.

 His 2021 feature article for Nature, "The tangled history of mRNA vaccines," gained significant recognition and was referenced widely in the scientific literature, in national newspaper stories and by award selection committees.